 The Essendon Historical Society has endeavoured to determine why our suburbs have their current names.
 In some cases, there are alternative explanations but in most cases we list the most likely name source.
 The Essendon Historical Society welcomes comments on improvements or errors.

 James Robertson (1819-1895), a pastoralist, built a large residence on his Essendon property c1865, which he called Aberfeldie after the small market town Aberfeldy in Perthshire, Scotland.
 The homestead was built on the western side of Aberfeldie Street on the corner of Park Street and extended through to Combermere Street.
 The Aberfeldie Estate was subdivided in 1888.

 Read Fine Homes to learn more about James Robertson’s Aberfeldie.

-Formerly known as Spring Park Estate, then Essendon, the locality is named because it is immediately west of Essendon Airport.
+Formerly known as Spring Park Estate, then North Essendon, the locality is named because it is immediately west of Essendon Airport.